Responsibility &

 Expected completion: 2024

-Replacement boiler at our Nampa facility
+New microfiltration unit at our Nampa facility

 Water

-We use water as a necessary input in the manufacture of our products, often in cleaning processes that ensure quality and safety.
+We use water as a necessary input in the manufacturing of our products, often in cleaning processes that ensure quality and safety.
 It is a key resource for our industry, and we are thoughtful at each stage to strike a balance between efficiency and quality.
 In line with our overall standardization and measurement goals for this year, we are ensuring accurate data collection on our water usage and disposal.
-As we have been gathering data on our water usage since 2011 and we have seen positive trends that we expect to continue.
+As we have been gathering data on our water usage since 2011, we have seen positive trends that we expect to continue.
+Sustainable water usage has come to the forefront of goals for Lactalis American Group.
+We are constantly looking for new ways to improve our usage and reduce waste by reviewing our factory processes and working with local organizations to help us meet environmental targets and goals.
+It is imperative for us to be proactive in our water consumption and continue our focus on reducing wastewater outputs at our plants.
+Along with our internal efforts, we must collaborate with our suppliers and communities to deliver on these environmental and socially beneficial initiatives.

-We completed a massive $7.5M, multiple year, wastewater effort at our Belmont facility in 2021.
-We increased our biological capacity to follow the new phosphorous discharge limits set by the Wisconsin Department of Natural Resources.
-The increased capacity allows for the proper holding times to remove phosphorous, solids, and other organic matter.
-The project has instituted a process which can better accommodate the acidic nature of dairy waste and can reduce the wastewater phosphorous discharge below the new limit of 0.075 mg/L to comply and improve the impact on the surrounding environment.
-The project has helped us achieve a dramatic reduction in our COD / 1000 lbs produced – a 50% reduction from 2019 to 2021.
+Lactalis continues to make heavy investments in our wastewater facilities.
+We completed a massive $7.5 million, multiple year, wastewater effort at our Belmont facility in 2021.
+We increased our biological capacity to follow the new phosphorous discharge limits set by the Department of Natural Resources.
+The increased capacity allows for the proper holding times to remove phosphorous, solids and other organic matter.
+The project has instituted a process which can better accommodate the acidic nature of dairy waste and can reduce the wastewater phosphorous discharge below the new limit of 0.075 to comply and improve the impact on the surrounding environment.
+The project has helped us achieve a dramatic reduction in our waste water Chemical Oxygen Demand (COD) per 1,000 pounds produced – a 50% reduction from 2019 to 2022. (see graph)

 Circular Economy & Packaging